mast-group/itemset-mining/README.md

 #### Mining Itemsets using Spark

-*itemsetmining.main.SparkItemsetMining* mines itemsets using a Standalone Spark Sever.
+Main class *itemsetmining.main.SparkItemsetMining* mines itemsets using a Standalone Spark Sever.
 It has the following *additional* command line options:

-* **-c**  &nbsp;  no Spark cores to use
+* **-c**  &nbsp;  no. Spark cores to use
 * **-j**  &nbsp;  location of IIM standalone jar (default is ```itemset-mining/target/itemset-mining-1.0.jar```)

 See the individual file javadocs in *itemsetmining.main.SparkItemsetMining* for information on the Java interface.